We use cookies to offer you a better experience and analyse site traffic.

 Profile Privacy Notice vCard

-Iris is a specialist in Social Housing and Employment law, with a particular focus on litigation involving discrimination.
-She was called to the bar in 2005 and was recently appointed to Silk in 2023.
+Iris Ferber KC is a specialist in Employment, Property and Social Housing law, with a particular focus on litigation involving discrimination.
+She was called to the Bar in 2005, and was appointed to Silk in 2023.

 In her Employment practice, that includes all types of discrimination, whistleblowing, trade union detriment, health and safety detriment, historic and high value wages claims, and appeals.
 She appears in the Employment Tribunal, the High Court and the appellate courts.

-Iris has been recommended as a Leading Junior by both Legal 500 and Chambers UK, in both the Employment rankings and the Social Housing rankings, since at least 2018.
+Iris has been recommended by both Legal 500 and Chambers UK, in both the Employment rankings and the Social Housing rankings, since 2018.

 Employment Law

-Iris conducts the full range of Employment Tribunal and appellate work, acting regularly for both employees and employers.
-She provides advice, and undertakes drafting work, in all aspects of Employment Law.
+Iris Ferber KC conducts the full range of Employment Tribunal and appellate work, acting regularly for both employees and employers.
+She provides advice, and undertakes drafting work, in all aspects of Employment litigation.

-Iris provides regular training to solicitors and companies: both seminars on current legal issues, and practical workshops on employee management and litigation.
+Iris provides Employment Law training to solicitors and companies: both seminars on current legal issues, and practical workshops on employee management and litigation.

 • Kids Company v Smith [2018] IRLR 484: Iris represented over 100 former employees of the charity Kids Company, seeking protective awards for the failure to consult them on redundancy before the charity’s collapse.
-Iris won at the ET, and then successfully resisted an appeal to the EAT.
-The EAT decision is now a reported case, dealing with the “special circumstances” defence in protective award claims.
+Iris won at the ET, and then successfully resisted an appeal to the EAT (resulting in a leading appellate judgment on the “special circumstances” defence in protective award claims).

 Areas of Expertise